fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/about.md

 - 2021 - Five weeks visit to the Charité-Universitätsmedizin (Berlin) in the lab of Dr. Paul Zaslansky, where I learnt how to process and reconstruct x-ray tomography data acquired with synchrotron radiation (beamline) of coral primary polyps' skeletons.

 - 2022 - One week at the ESRF (European Synchrotron Radiation Facility) in Grenoble (France) to scan coral spats samples at the ID19 beamline and obtain high-resolution tomography data.

+- 2022 - Six weeks at HIMB (Hawai’ian Institute of Marine Biology) in Kanehoe Bay (O’ahu, Hawai’i) to conduct pH-temperature stress experiments with coral larvae.

 ### Teaching activities